hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

     2. If your project is a bot app or message extension app, copy everything under `bot` folder to the new project's root folder

+3. Find project id under `.fx/configs/projectSettings.json`, put the value to the new project's `teamsapp.yml`'s `projectId` property

-3. Copy your ARM template to the new project
+4. Copy your ARM template to the new project

     1. Remove `azure.bicep` and `azure.parameters.json` under the new project's `infra` folder.